Early Rountrees of New Kent County

 - A William Rountree used as a headright in 1684 may not have still been alive in 1741. [↩]

 - The Vestry Book and Registry of St. Peters Parish, New Kent and James City Counties, Virginia 1684-1786, G. C. Chamberlayne (1937), p489. [↩]

 - Journals of the House of Burgesses of Virginia, 1727-1740, p13. [↩]

 - Goochland County Deed Book 5, p555. [↩]

 - Goochland County Deed Book 6, p342. [↩]

 - Virginia Grant Book E, p893.
 This is a state grant renewal of a portion of a crown grant in 1718 to John Johnson.
-The survey used was obviously done many years earlier, as it refers to the patent of Charles Johnson which he had sold to Randall Rountree in 1753.
-However, it describes the same “pine corner to Charles Johnson and William Rountree” which is used in the deed from Charles Johnson to Randall Rountree. [↩]
+It mentions the same “pine corner to Charles Johnson and William Rountree” which was described in the deed from Charles Johnson to Randall Rountree. [↩]

 - Goochland County Deed Book 7, p206. [↩]

 - Goochland County Deed Book 7, p202-6 [↩]

 - Original Vestry Book, p337, Chamberlayne p423. [↩]